KiwiKid/openscadgen/README.md

 \n\n
 Project file includes:
 \n
-- Cup Adapter without cut - an “All-in-on” print - uses more supports & time, stronger, with no assembly (~14h print time & 560g of PLA filament)
+- Cup Adapter without cut - an "All-in-on" print - uses more supports & time, stronger, with no assembly (~14h print time & 560g of PLA filament)
 \n
 - Cut the Cup Adapter with a dowel cut - Minimise print/build time via splitting the cup holder to a separate part (~10h print time & 470g of PLA filament)
  - Parametric .scad file for customisation